nickzherdev/talk-gpt-talk/README.md

 # talk-gpt-talk
 Split traffic tunneling to get access to both work resources and restricted sites

+## Disclaimer
+1) For now you should be located OUTSIDE OF RUSSIA to use this script successfully!
+2) Works with openfortivpn

 ## Setup

     git clone https://github.com/nickzherdev/talk-gpt-talk.git